 In 1976, he accepted a position at the Centers for Disease Control as Chief of the Analytical Biochemistry Branch, Clinical Chemistry Division.
 Major responsibilities included the development of reference methods and materials for enzyme and other clinical analytes.

 In 1979, Dr. Burtis returned to the Oak Ridge National Laboratory with a dual appointment in the Chemical Technology and Health Divisions.
-Major responsibilities include the development of instrumentation and methodologies to detect and monitor exposure to environmental toxicants and the routine operation of the ORNL clinical laboratory that serves the employee population of all three DOE Oak Ridge plants.
+Major responsibilities included the development of instrumentation and methodologies to detect and monitor exposure to environmental toxicants and the routine operation of the ORNL clinical laboratory that served the employee population of all three DOE Oak Ridge plants.